Doane-CCLA/docs/tools/docker.md

 And if all is well, you should have Docker installed on your vm.

-# Run a Test Container
+## Run a Test Container

-While still ssh'd to your CADES Cloud vm, you can test that your setup is working correctly by running:
+While still ssh'd to your CCLA Cloud vm, you can test that your setup is working correctly by running:

 ```bash
 sudo docker pull hello-world